If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

 New Balance Minimus 20v7

 This New Balance sneaker is constructed with a knit upper with nylon infused yarn, while a solid Vibram outsole provides reliable traction and ground feel to maintain a natural stance during strength training.
-What’s more, the shoe offers a can’t-miss multicolored look that is perfect for showing off your vibrant personality or for adding a kick to your all-black workout ensemble.
+What’s more, the shoe offers a can’t-miss multicolored look that’s perfect for spicing up your all-black workout ensemble.

 Inov-8 F-Lite 260

 The Inov-8 F-Lite 250 is versatile for any form of workout due to its breathable mesh upper with a Rope-Tec lacing system and Powerheel cushioning for stability.
 What’s more, the sneaker features Sticky Grip rubber technology for improved traction in the forefoot, as well as an external heel cage at the back for additional support in the heel.

 Puma LQDCell Optic 11